Jeznar/GitRepo/Documentation/ShareContent.md

 The game I am running, **Travelers in Barovia (TiB)** should also have a compendium.
 I can whip that up by repeating try two, substituting TiB for Jez and viola!

+REMINDER: [__Compendium Folders__](https://github.com/earlSt1/vtt-compendium-folders) does a great job of enabling organization within compendia.
+I highly recommend using this one.
+While I am at it, the [__MoarFolders__](https://foundryvtt.com/packages/moar-folders/) module makes it even better allowing more depth in the folder structure.
+My TiB data organization assumes both are installed and active.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)